 - 1. Start the Signal Analyzer - 2.
 Set watch mode to Spectrum - 3.
 Open the Detector and select its mode as Signal or Selected Range. - 4.
-With the Detector in the Signal mode: double-click or click the desired signal in the Signals table; If you need to inspect a part of the signal (Detector in "Selected range" mode or Update Span set to "Selected"): select the necessary span in the Spectrogram with the help of the mouse' left button (the Select button should be in the pressed state) - 5.
+With the Detector in the Signal mode: double-click or click the desired signal in the Signals table; With the Detector in Selected range mode: select the necessary span in the Spectrogram with the help of the mouse' left button (the Select button should be in the pressed state) - 5.
 Turn on the Audio alarm in the Detector - 6.
 Open the Locator - 7.
-Move the Delta X system or its antenna in order to find the place with the strongest level - 8.
-The Spectrum will show the changing dBm level.
-The Detector and the Locator will show the changing danger level while the Audio alarm will produce sound of corresponding intensity.
+Move the Delta X system or its antenna in order to find the place with the strongest danger level - 8.
+The Detector and the Locator will show the changing level while the Audio alarm will produce sound of corresponding intensity.
 The level and intensity of the sound will grow as the antenna is moved toward the transmitter.
 Please note that the danger only appears when the signal exceeds the threshold.
-If the Detector is in the "Selected range" mode in order to locate the suspicious signal residing inside a mobile or wireless band (for example a Bluetooth, Zigbee or Wi-Fi channel), the threshold for this band should be decreased temporarily so that the signal within the selection exceeds it.
-In this case the danger bargraph will show a non-zero level. - 9.
+If the Detector is in the "Selected range" mode in order to locate the suspicious signal residing inside a mobile or wireless band (for example Bluetooth or Zigbee), the threshold for this band should be decreased temporarily so that the signal within the selection exceeds it.
+In this case the bargraph will show a non-zero level. - 9.
 The Alarm threshold allows the operator to mute the audio for weaker levels.
 By increasing the alarm threshold progressively it is possible to find the area with the strongest signal and, as such, pinpoint the potential transmitter.
-The "Zero" button quickly sets the alarm threshold to the current level.
+The Zero button quickly sets the alarm threshold to the current level.

-Example of locating the 279.54 MHz transmitter:
+Example of locating the 274.4 MHz transmitter:

-Some safe signals from broadcasting or communications might produce increased levels or "false alarms".
+Some safe signals from broadcasting or communications might produce increased danger levels or "false alarms".
 False alarms have the following signs:

-- The dBm or danger level changes insignificantly in different parts of checked premises - The dBm or danger level rises near windows and outside the premises - There is no sharp increase of level in a certain part of a room - The same signal exists in other logs obtained in other areas (can be checked with the help of the "Search in other logs" command (popup menu Selected signal)
+- The danger level changes insignificantly in different parts of checked premises - The danger level rises near windows and outside the premises - There is no sharp increase of danger in a certain part of a room - The same signal exists in other logs obtained in other areas (can be checked with the help of the "Search in other logs" command (popup menu Selected signal)